 Workplace Anger: Tips On How To Deal With An Angry Colleague

-How To Deal With Angry Colleagues
+How To Deal With Angry Colleagues At Workplace

 1. Understand Their Perspective

-When we are faced with an angry person, the first thing we do is try to change their perspective.
+When we are faced with an angry colleague, the first thing we do is try to change their perspective.
 In such a situation, it is important to take a breath and understand where their anger is coming from.
 Maybe they’ve received some bad news – you don’t know.
 So instead of changing their viewpoint, maybe try to understand their perspective.

 2. Try To Stay Calm